A wrist fracture is a break in one or more of the bones in the wrist. The scaphoid is the most commonly fractured bone.

-This fact sheet will focus on fractures of the carpal bones of the wrist.
-Wrist fractures of the radius, often called Colles fracture , can be found on a separate sheet.
+This fact sheet will focus on scaphoid fracture.
+There are also 2 bones in the forearm that make up the wrist.
+Wrist fractures of one of these bones, called a Colles fracture , are on another sheet.

 |Copyright © Nucleus Medical Media, Inc.|

 Trauma to the bones in the wrist cause a fracture.
 Falling on an outstretched hand with your wrist stretched causes this to happen.
 This is the most common cause.
 There are other ways it can happen.

 This injury is most common in young men who are 15-30 years of age.